 You will be added to two Google Groups email lists.
 One is the regional email group with other contributors from your own region.
 The second is called the “GV Community” email group.
 Everyone at Global Voices is included in the conversations on the GV Community group, where we discuss editorial and organizational issues.

 Some regions have there own WhatsApp or Facebook groups where they check in, share ideas, and discuss trending news.
 Some very interesting stories and collaborations often result from here.
 Check in with your editor to see if your region has a group on a social media platform.
 If they don't yet – you can start one!

 Like all nonprofit foundations, Global Voices is governed by a board of directors.
 You can see the members of the current board here.
 The current GV board of directors comprises nine seats.
 Two of these seats are reserved for the founders of GV (Ethan and Rebecca), three for members of the GV community and four for other individuals of the board’s choosing.

 The GV community board representatives exist to ensure that the interests of GV community members are served by the organization.
-They’re basically the community’s spokespeople at board level, and the conduit for community perspectives for the board.
+They’re basically the community’s spokespeople at board level and the conduit for community perspectives for the board.
 As such, they should be in regular touch with you all to listen to and familiarize themselves with your opinions and concerns.
 Learn more here.

 Global Voices Meetups

-Every year and a half or so, Global Voices holds a summit in a different location to bring as many Global Voices contributors together as possible.
+Around every two years, Global Voices holds a summit in a different location to bring as many Global Voices contributors together as possible.
 In the past, we've been able to invite some our most active volunteers to travel to these summits at no cost.
 We will always strive to bring as many people as possible.

-At other times, Global Voices authors and editors who live in the same cities or regions have organized their own smaller meetings.
+At other times, Global Voices contributors and editors who live in the same cities or regions have organized their own meetings.
 Feel free to reach out to fellow GVers who are in your area.
 You could also be invited to blogger events or conferences where you meet other Global Voices contributors.